zackmdavis/Category_War/where_to_draw_the_boundaries.md

 But if the one were _actually using_ the new definition of Foo _internally_ and not just _saying the words_ "categorize it as a Foo", they _wouldn't_ predict 4 and 6!
 They'd predict 3 and 4.5, because those are the average values of a generic Foo-with-respect-to-the-new-definition in the 2nd and 3rd coordinates (because (2+4)/2 = 6/2 = 3 and (3+6)/2 = 9/2 = 4.5).
 (The already-observed 2 in the first coordinate isn't average, but by [conditional independence](https://www.lesswrong.com/posts/gDWvLicHhcMfGmwaK/conditional-independence-and-naive-bayes), that only affects our prediction of the other two variables _by means_ of its effect on our "prediction" of category-membership.)
 The cluster-structure knowledge that "entities for which x₁≈2, also tend to have x₂≈4 and x₃≈6" needs to be represented _somewhere_ in the one's mind _in order to get the right answer_.
 And given that that knowledge needs to be represented, it might also be useful to have a _word_ for "the things near [2, 4, 6]" in order to efficiently share that knowledge with others.

+[TODO: explain that modeling the two clusters as one in contrast to something farther away is fine]

 Of course, there isn't going to be a _unique_ way to encode the knowledge into natural language: there's no reason the word/symbol "Foo" needs to represent "the stuff near [1, 2, 3]" rather than "both the stuff near [1, 2, 3] and also the stuff near [2, 4, 6]".
 But if speakers of particular language were _already_ using "Foo" to specifically talk about the stuff near [1, 2, 3], then you can't swap in a new definition of "Foo" without _changing the truth values_ of sentences involving the word "Foo."
 Or rather: sentences involving Foo-with-respect-to-the-old-definition [are _different_ propositions](https://www.lesswrong.com/posts/shoMpaoZypfkXv84Y/variable-question-fallacies) from sentences involving Foo-with-respect-to-the-new-definition, even if they get written down using the same symbols in the same order.

 Naturally, all this becomes much more complicated as we move away from the simplest idealized examples.